 In contrast with PGAs, which have high specificity for the prostanoid FP receptor, prostanoid EP2 receptor agonists (EP2 agonists) bind selectively to the prostanoid EP2 receptor.
-Given the pathophysiology of PAPS, EP2 agonists are therefore thought to have similar IOP-lowering properties to PGAs, but without resulting in FP receptor-associated changes.^{4, 28} Furthermore, preliminary evidence suggests improvements in certain PAPS signs, particularly DUES, flattening of the lower eyelid bags and periorbital skin hyperpigmentation, one year after switching from a PGA to an EP2 agonist.36
+Given the pathophysiology of PAPS, EP2 agonists are therefore thought to have similar IOP-lowering properties to PGAs, but without resulting in FP receptor-associated changes.
+The Japanese Glaucoma Society also recommends that EP2 agonists could be used as first-line drugs in terms of IOP lowering efficacy and tolerability.
+Furthermore, preliminary evidence suggests improvements in certain PAPS signs, particularly DUES, flattening of the lower evelid bags and periorbital skin hyperpigmentation, one year after switching from a PGA to an EP2 agonist.
+In a recent study, subjective questionnaires showed that DUES and eyelid skin pigmentation improved seven months after switching from a PGA to an EP2 agonist.47

-Omidenepag isopropyl 0.002% (OMDI [EYBELIS®, Santen]), the only commercialised EP2 agonist to date, is a novel EP2 agonist that lowers IOP by facilitating uveoscleral and trabecular outflow.4, 28 It has demonstrated non-inferior efficacy to LAT with once-daily dosing and also resulted in a sustained reduction in IOP over 52 weeks in patients with open-angle glaucoma and ocular hypertension.61,62 Furthermore, unlike $PGF{2\alpha}$ analogues, OMDI does not appear to induce changes to the eyelashes or cause periorbital fat loss; recovery of DUES has also been observed after switching from PGAs to OMDI.4, 28 In terms of safety, OMDI was found to have an acceptable safety and tolerability profile, with no serious treatment-related adverse events.^{23, 28, 61} OMDI has been associated with conjunctival hyperaemia, increased central corneal thickness, ocular inflammation and macular oedema; it is also contraindicated in aphakic and pseudophakic eyes.^{23, 28} Longer-term safety studies are required to establish the exact cause of the aforementioned adverse events and their time course during treatment.4, 28, 61
+Omidenepag isopropyl 0.002% (OMDI [EYBELIS®, Santen]), the only commercialised EP2 agonist to date, is a novel EP2 agonist that lowers IOP by facilitating uveoscleral and trabecular outflow.
+OMDI sustained effective IOP reduction for up to 12 months across patients with different glaucoma treatment regimens

+(naïve monotherapy, switching therapy, concomitant therapy), with a persistence rate of up to 82.4% over 12 months.
+It has demonstrated non-inferior efficacy to LAT with once-daily dosing and also resulted in a sustained reduction in IOP over 52 weeks in patients with open-angle glaucoma and ocular hypertension.
+In patients who were non-responsive to LAT and switched to OMDI, there was a clinically significant reduction in IOP from baseline.
+In patients with normal-tension glaucoma and open angle glaucoma, OMDI use led to sustained IOP reduction for up to 3 years.
+Furthermore, unlike PGF2α analogues, OMDI does not appear to induce changes to the eyelashes or cause periorbital fat loss; recovery of DUES has also been observed after switching from PGAs to OMDI.
+In terms of safety, OMDI was found to have an acceptable safety and tolerability profile, with no serious treatment-related adverse events.
+OMDI has been associated with conjunctival hyperaemia, increased central corneal thickness, ocular inflammation and macular oedema; it is also contraindicated in aphakic and pseudophakic eyes.
+Longer-term safety studies are required to establish the exact cause of the aforementioned adverse events and their time course during treatment.4, 30, 70 Considering the efficacy and safety profile of OMDI, novel agents such as EP2 agonists broaden the treatment landscape for patients on medical treatment for glaucoma.37